cupid-ide/cupid/nuopcdocs/approach.rst

 differences introduced when grid interpolation is used between models.)

-If your model is already using ESMF, **you will need to update your build to link against the latest version of ESMF.** We highly recommend doing this step first, before beginning any NUOPC development.
+If your model is already using ESMF, **you will need to update your build to link against ESMF version 7.0.0 beta snapshot 59 or later.**  Instructions for checking out this version of ESMF appear in the section above entitled :ref:`installesmf`.

 .. _integratecap: